no products in the cart

 If you live in New Zealand, you probably know that cannabis has recently been in the spotlight – there are plans for a referendum to be held in 2020 on whether the recreational use of marijuana should be legalised.
 Opinion polls reveal that most New Zealanders support the medicinal use of cannabis with an increasing number in favour of recreational use of the drug.
 Around 13 percent of New Zealanders regularly use cannabis.

 Possession or any cannabis use is currently illegal, although cannabis-based pain-relief can be prescribed by an approved doctor, providing the patient meets strict criteria.
 In this climate, you might wonder if it is advisable to break the law by buying cannabis seeds in New Zealand to grow your own strain.
-Don’t worry, our guide to buying cannabis seeds in New Zealand will tell you all you need to know so you can make an informed decision.
+Don’t worry, our guide to buy cannabis seeds in New Zealand will tell you all you need to know so you can make an informed decision.

 Using cannabis in New Zealand